ursais/osi-addons/l10n_mx_edi_addenda_volkswagen/README.rst

 #.
 Go to Accounting > Customers > Invoices
 #.
 Create a new invoice fo Volkswagen
 #.
 In the "Other Information" tab, fill in the Customer reference field
 #.
-In the "Addenda Volkswagen" tab, fill in the division, applicant name, applicant email, file and reference fields
+In the "Addenda Volkswagen" tab, fill in the division, applicant name,
+applicant email and file fields

 Bug Tracker
 ===========